Alfredo-Vargas/.wasi/projects/wiki/linux/qemu.md

 # NAT default set to  active
-Create the directory (if not exists) and the following path:
+Create the directory (if not exists or if net-start default is not yet set up) and the following path:
 ```console
 cd /usr/share/libvirt/networks
 sudo vim default.xml